hexrcs/MIMAviz/README.md

 MIMAviz is a rewrite of the original [MIMA Simulation](http://ti.ira.uka.de/Visualisierungen/Mima/) in Javascript using [Pixi.js](https://github.com/pixijs/pixi.js).
-The original visualization app was a Java Applet (written in more than 10 years ago) which doesn't run in most modern browsers any more.
+The original visualization app was a Java Applet (written in more than 10 years ago) which doesn't work in most modern browsers any more.

 You may visit the hosted [latest version](https://hexrcs.github.io/MIMAviz/) and give it a spin right now!